maintenance

 Pouring Grindz cleaning tablets into the Breville grinder hopper

-For between deep cleans, Grindz tablets offer a quick refresh:
+For quick maintenance between full deep cleans, Grindz tablets work well:

 How to Use